Skip to main content

 Compensation is a key driver of employee retention, engagement, and recruitment.
 Having a codified compensation philosophy is important because it leads to better decision-making around employee compensation and will ultimately help you attract and retain top talent.

+A well-defined compensation philosophy helps ensure your employee compensation plans are competitive and aligned with business goals.
 It also helps in providing transparency to employees around pay, which helps build trust and promotes pay equity.

 Tools such as compensation management software can help you with the process of determining your compensation philosophy.